manochehrasgari/Atawich-ReactJS/README.md

 ------------------------------------------------------------

-Use the following command to connect to the database and run the program properly
+To connect to the database and run the program properly, first open a new terminal and use the following command

 ### ` npm run server-json`